How to Create SOPs Using Video You Already Have

 Videos that work well

-- Training walkthroughs where an experienced operator demonstrates a process, even if they weren’t recorded with documentation in mind
+- Training walkthroughs where an experienced operator demonstrates a process, even if the recording was made for training, not documentation.

-- Smartphone footage of machine setups, changeovers, or maintenance tasks.
-Resolution doesn’t need to be perfect; the AI needs to see the actions.
+- Smartphone footage of setups, changeovers, or maintenance tasks.
+Resolution doesn’t need to be perfect.
+The AI needs to see the actions.

-- Screen recordings of software workflows, even if they include mouse hesitation, scrolling, or side tasks
+- Screen recordings of software workflows, even with mouse hesitation, scrolling, or side tasks.

-- Security or process monitoring footage where the camera angle captures the full work area
+- Process monitoring footage where the camera catches the full work area.

 - Long recordings covering multiple procedures.
-Split them into separate files first.
-A 45-minute video covering three different tasks will produce a confusing SOP.
-Separate the procedures before processing.
+Split them first.
+A 45-minute video covering three tasks will produce a confusing SOP.

 - Videos with heavy background noise and no narration.
-The AI relies partly on audio to identify steps.
-If there’s only machine noise, results improve when you add brief written context about what the video shows.
+The AI partly relies on audio to identify steps.
+If there’s only machine noise, add brief written context about what the video shows.

-- Videos shot from far away where hand positions and small actions aren’t visible.
+- Videos shot from far away where hands and small actions aren’t visible.
 The AI can’t extract what it can’t see.
-Close-up supplementary footage helps for detail-critical steps.
+Close-up supplementary footage helps.

 Videos that don’t work

-- Classroom-style presentations about a process (someone talking about it, not doing it).
-These produce theoretical descriptions, not operational SOPs.
+- Classroom-style presentations about a process.
+Someone talking about it, not doing it.
+These produce theory, not operational SOPs.

 - Heavily edited training videos with cuts, transitions, and overlays.
-The AI may struggle with jump cuts that skip real steps.
+Jump cuts skip real steps and confuse the extraction.

-- Documentation doesn’t exist yet and you need to create SOPs for processes that have only been taught through shadowing
+- Documentation doesn’t exist yet and you need SOPs for processes only taught through shadowing.

-- Knowledge lives in experienced workers who may be approaching retirement and you need to capture what they know before they leave
+- Knowledge lives in experienced workers who may be approaching retirement and you need to capture that tribal knowledge before they leave.

-- Compliance audits require documented procedures and your current documentation is outdated or incomplete
+- Compliance audits need documented procedures and your current docs are outdated or incomplete.

 - Manufacturing.
 Assembly, packaging, quality inspections, SMED changeovers.